Criticality, splitting theorems under spectral Ricci bounds and the topology of stable minimal hypersurfaces: Introduction

 In the same paper, the authors conjectured that the request of finite total curvature should be removable.
 This is the case, as shown by \cite{miya,schoen_yau,berard_castillon}.
 As a matter of fact, the argument in Theorem \ref{teo_minimal_main_stable} works \emph{verbatim} also in dimension $n=2$ (with $P = \mathbb{S}^1$), thus providing a further different proof of Fischer-Colbrie and Schoen's claim. \end{remark}

 We next consider ambient spaces with non-negative sectional curvature.
-Our goal is to improve on Li-Wang's remarkable splitting theorem \cite[Thm.
+Our goal is to improve on Li \& Wang's remarkable splitting theorem \cite[Thm.
 0.1]{liwang_minimal} quoted above by removing the condition that the immersion $M \to N$ is proper.
-As a matter of fact, Li-Wang's result is the consequence of a more general statement where properness is not required a priori, see \cite[Thm.
+As a matter of fact, Li \& Wang's result is the consequence of a more general statement where properness is not required a priori, see \cite[Thm.
 4.1]{liwang_minimal}.
 However, in counting the number of ends the major issue therein is the possible presence of parabolic ends which are extrinsically bounded.
 In Theorem \ref{teo_minimal_main_stable} we are able to overcome the problem in dimension $n \le 4$.
 In the next theorem, we include one more dimension:

 \begin{theorem} Let $M^n \to (N^{n+1},\bar g)$ be a complete, non-compact, two-sided stable minimal hypersurface of dimension $n \in \{3,4,5\}$ in a manifold satisfying